 For a complete description of the instrument calibration plans/accuracies, and for other potential topics, please see the Scientific Instruments Web Page.
-Programs related to final calibration and closeout of WFPC2 are encouraged.

 The data obtained for a GO Calibration Proposal will nominally be non-proprietary, as is the case for regular calibration observations.
-Proposers may request a proprietary period (which should be explained in the 'Special Requirements' section of the proposal; see Section 9.3), but such a request will be subject to panel and TAC review and will be granted
+Proposers may request a proprietary period (which should be explained in the 'Special Requirements' section of the proposal; see Section 9.3), but such a request will be subject to panel and TAC review and will be granted only in exceptional circumstances if exceedingly well justified.
+Calibration proposals can also be submitted as SNAPSHOT Programs (see Section 3.3.2) or Archive Programs (see Section 3.4.3).
+Archival Research proposals are appropriate in cases where the necessary data have already been taken, or for programs that do not require specific data but aim to develop specialized software for certain HST calibration and data reduction tasks.